Homemade Salsa, fresh from the garden!

-Use a jar lifter to place your salsa in to your water bath canner.
+Use a jar lifter to place your salsa into your water bath canner.
 Place the lid on the canner.
 Bring water to a boil.
 Process in a boiling water bath pints- 15 minutes (time for 1,000 feet above sea level).

 When the time is complete turn off the heat, remove the canner lid, and allow to cool for five minutes.
 Remove your salsa from the canner using the jar lifter and place them on a cooling rack or dry kitchen towel two inches apart.
 Some of the bands may seem loose at this point, do not re-tighten them.

 After 12 hours, check to see if the jars have sealed, the center of the lid should be concaved and not able to flex.
-Remove the metal bands/rings and carefully try to pull the lid off with your finger tips to check the seal again.
+Remove the metal bands/rings and carefully try to pull the lid off with your fingertips to check the seal again.
 Place any unsealed jars in the refrigerator and use as soon as possible or reprocess starting over with new jars and lids.

 Allow sealed jars to cool for 24 hours.
 Wash the jars and label them with contents and date.
 Store canned salsa in a cool, dry place away from light.

-Easy way to peel tomatoes:
+An easy way to peel tomatoes:

 Place tomatoes in boiling (low boil) water.
 Allow to boil 1 minute.
-Remove with a slotted spoon and immerse in cold water, cut out core, peel.
+Remove with a slotted spoon and immerse in cold water, cut out the core, peel.
 The peel will come off very easily.

 When handling jalapeño peppers, wear rubber gloves to protect your hands.
 For less spicy salsa, seed the jalapeños before chopping or use less.